Battle of Savo Island: Action south of Savo

-During this time, Patterson engaged in a gun duel with the Japanese column.
-Patterson received a shell hit aft, causing moderate damage and killing 10 crew members.
+Meanwhile, Patterson engaged in a gunnery duel with the Japanese column, receiving a shell hit aft that caused moderate damage and killed 10 crew members.
 Patterson continued to pursue and fire at the Japanese ships and may have hit Kinugasa, causing moderate damage.
 Patterson then lost sight of the Japanese column as it headed northeast along the eastern shore of Savo Island.
 Bagley, whose crew sighted the Japanese shortly after Patterson and Canberra, circled completely around to port before firing torpedoes in the general direction of the rapidly disappearing Japanese column; one or two of which may have hit Canberra.
 Bagley played no further role in the battle.
 Yūnagi exchanged non-damaging gunfire with Jarvis before exiting the battle area to the west with the intention of eventually rejoining the Japanese column north and west of Savo Island.

 At 01:44, as Mikawa's ships headed towards the Allied northern force, Tenryū and Yūbari split from the rest of the Japanese column and took a more westward course.
 Furutaka, either because of a steering problem, or to avoid a possible collision with Canberra, followed Yūbari and Tenryū.
 Thus, the Allied northern force was about to be enveloped and attacked from two sides.